 All his adult life, James had had two recurring dreams.
 The first was of his castle, though it was almost never the same twice.
 Once, he had entered through iron gates, past the graveyard in the center of a town wet with cobbled streets, the scent of woodsmoke permeating the cool night air.
 Another time he had flown in exhilarated from a different adventure, to find the monumental ruin sprawling the rocky coast, the bracing wind holding him in a cloud-blue sky.
 Whatever form it took, it was always his castle and he knew he had come home.

 The second dream was of his lover, who though oddly always the same person, was elusive, appearing unexpectedly only to vanish at the moments of exquisite intensity.
-Unlike his castle, his lover was the opposite of possession, leaving nothing but desire and the absence of love, sweet, like apples rubbed in the palms of his hands.
+Unlike his castle, his lover was the opposite of possession, leaving nothing but desire and the absence of love, sweet, like the scent of apples rubbed in the palms of his hands.
 Once he had accosted James at the side of a country road in summer, flamed by familial threats in the manner of a Montague, sweating and beautiful, wild and innocent.
 He was as stubborn as a spoilt child, but as brave as a mother, and James could only smile, holding him as closely as he dared without losing focus, afraid of the inevitable.
 He faded, his image crumbling in James’ hands as ashen as dead sea fruit.

 Forced for a description, James would have called himself a romantic realist; a firm belief in the senses coupled with an optimistic, robust imagination.
 To him, the essence of romance lay in its subjectivity.
 He rejected orthodox notions of valentine-roses and dim, candlelit dinners.
 His romance was a shipwreck-night-dark of violent tenderness and silent conversations.
 His love was as fair as the moon and as clear as the sun.

 As a teenager he had attempted to find romance in the waking world, with his heart on his sleeve and a naive belief in love at first sight – that his sincerity and passion would be mirrored in that moment of initial eye contact.
-Experience had taught him that the passions he thus aroused in other men were rarely sincere and usually began and ended with a furtive grope of his penis.
+Experience had taught him that the passions he thus aroused in other men were rarely sincere and usually began and ended with a furtive grope of his cock.

 He had read widely, but had found only in Plato a description of romantic love he could relate to: Love as the desire for the perpetual possession of the beautiful.
 This was surely a love to be won by arduous deeds of physical strength or mental agility, not a suggestive wink and a nod in the direction of the nearest public toilet.

 It is Halloween.
 A barrel of bobbing-apples each with their own hidden legend has been placed firmly in the middle of the great hall.
 I stand divided in the twilight, the shadows of the hall stretching to an empty blackness, not even the crackle of the hearth to comfort the immense silence.
 With the vague knowledge that I am running to or from someone, I take the spiral stone staircase.
 I move trance-like up or down it, momentarily afraid of some Escher-like labyrinth.
 The solitary sound of a creaking door breaks the spell.
 I am standing before it, and push the heavy, waxen oak, which opens onto a bare chamber lit by two thick candles.
 The only other object is a dark, wooden mirror.
 I remember everything – where and who I am.
 Somewhere a clock strikes midnight.
 Running my fingers through my hair, I bite into the apple.
-The light alters perceptibly whilst, as through a fog, the image of my true love appears over my shoulder and I turn, eyes mist-moist, to embrace him.
+The light alters perceptibly while, as through a fog, the image of my true love appears over my shoulder and I turn, eyes mist-moist, to embrace him.

 Seeking solace in sleep, James had discovered his Platonic ideal and, inadvertently, another world whose rules he would have to learn.
 Looking for answers in the waking world, he had turned naturally to Freud and Jung.
 Interpretation and analysis were though for him redundant if not contradictory terms.
-They negated the vital fact that what occurred in his dreams could actually have an entirely literal explanation.
+They negated the vital fact that what occurred in his dreams could have an entirely literal explanation.
 At the age of twenty-four he had slept for at least a third of his life, and refused to dismiss those eight years as merely vague and disputable echoes of his subconscious.
 Haunted by a certainty that his lover really existed somewhere, somehow, he chose simply to accept and embrace his dreams as a parallel reality.
 James knew he had a ready imagination, but hardly one capable of inventing a figure of such consistent complexity.

 His view of reality, though idiosyncratic, was no less plausible than that of others he knew.
 An irrefutable belief in virtual lovers who existed in a virtual world was commonplace among his day-acquaintances.
 To James, who had in his dreamworld physically loved and lived, their revelations seemed nothing more than a hollow product of wish-fulfillment.